-^{, ,} and denote statistical significance at 10 percent, 5 percent, and 1 percent level, respectively.
+\, \\, and \\\ denote statistical significance at 10 percent, 5 percent, and 1 percent level, respectively.
 Standard errors are reported in brackets.

-Chapter 5: The Impact of Conflicts and Political Instability on Banking Crises in Developing Countries
+Chapter 5: The Impact of Conflicts and Political Instability on Banking Crises in Developing Countries\

-^{}This chapter is co-authored with M. Mlachila, R. Ouedraogo, and W. Sandrine Sourouema.
-A version was published in IMF Working Paper Series and is currently under advanced review in The World Economy.
+\This chapter is co-authored with M. Mlachila, R. Ouedraogo, and W. Sandrine Sourouema.
+A version was published in IMF Working Paper Series and has been published in the journal The World Economy.